b-2-r/qubes-zsvpn/README.md

 Press any key to continue...
 ```

-At this point create-proxyvm.sh starts the VPN client.
+At this point *create-proxyvm.sh* starts the VPN client.
 Wait until the client did finish launching.
 Then, log into the VPN client and establish a connection with your preferred VPN server.
 If the client shows you a **"YOU ARE CONNECTED"** message, go back to your dom0 console and wake up the script by pressing any key on your keyboard.

 > **Note:**
 > You must wait until you see the **"YOU ARE CONNECTED"** message from the VPN client before you proceed with the script.
 >
 > **Also note:**
-> If the client shows you a **Problem checking IP Location Error: ETIMEDOUT** message, you can safely ignore this, it will not influence the final ProxyVM in any way.
+> If the client shows you a **"Problem checking IP Location Error: ETIMEDOUT"** message, you can safely ignore this, it will not influence the final ProxyVM in any way.

-If everything is working fine you should see a few more info messages.
+If everything is working fine you should see a few more messages.

 ```
 [INFO] Parsing OpenVPN's command line arguments.